FalloutStudios/Axis/modules/README.md

     // Add slash commands.
 This is optional this.slash = {
         // command: is required for slash command module.
+(Command name will be replaced with parsed file name of this module)
         command: new SlashCommandBuilder()
-            .setName("command")
             .setDescription('This is a test command'),

         // This will be called when the slash command is executed.